dkyowell/PDFBlocks/Documentation/Design.md

 * Text Gradient Fill: I had this working with a couple of caveats.
 Multiline text would not render.
 This seems to be a limitation of CoreGraphics.

+# SO, INSTEAD OF THAT...

+Run a page...when a